The Three pillars of health according to Ayurveda

 Finally, have a drink made of hot milk or almond milk with ghee and honey or dates and saffron to replenish energy.

 Recipes for After Sex Drinks by Dr. Karta Purkh Singh Khalsa:

 Men’s After Sex Drink: 8-10 oz of organic, preferably raw milk, 1-3 tsp grated fresh ginger root, 1-3 tsp black or white sesame seeds, 1-3 tsp ghee, cinnamon and clove powder to taste.
-Warm milk, (if raw bring to a boil first).
-Blend ingredients in blender.
+Warm milk, (if raw, bring to a boil first).
+Blend ingredients in a blender.
 Let it cool and add honey if desired.

 Women’s After Sex Drink: 1 tsp shatavari powder, 1/2 tsp vidari kanda powder (you can find these herbs at banyanbotanicals.com), 1 cup of warm milk.
 Add herbal powders to warm milk.
 Drink at night before bed.

 After Sex Drink with Almonds: 10 raw almonds, 1 cup warm milk, 1 tsp natural sugar, pinch saffron, pinch nutmeg.
 Soak almonds overnight, Remove skin.
 Blend ingredients until smooth.